Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 So there you go!
 Smiling with your eyes really does say something about who you are!

-What if you decide you don’t want to flirt with him anymore?
 Perhaps the person you're flirting with suddenly says something offensive.
-Or he begins to cross the line into creepy territory by being overly suggestive in how he talks and physically interacts with you.
+Or he begins to cross the line into the creepy territory by being overly suggestive in how he talks and physically interacts with you.
 Can you stop flirting with him and walk away?
 Absolutely!
 It doesn’t matter how much flirting you've done with someone, you always, always have the right to end the discussion and walk away.
 Flirting with someone doesn’t mean you're obligated to continue the conversation if he starts to make you feel uncomfortable.

 What are the signs that tell you someone is flirting with you?
 Leave a comment and share your thoughts on the subtle signs of flirtatious behavior.